This file is about truth, honesty, lying, integrity and trust.

 - The truth is rarely pure and never simple.
 (Oscar Wilde)

-- Truth is stranger than fiction, but it is because Fiction is obliged to stick to possibilities; Truth isn't.
+- Truth is stranger than fiction, but it is because fiction is obliged to stick to possibilities; truth isn't.
 (Voltaire)

 - Truth is the property of no individual but is the treasure of all men.
 (Ralph Waldo Emerson)